cloudevents/sdk-csharp/RELEASING.md

 Within this repository, this is achieved by the following mechanisms:

-- Individual csproj files do not specify a version
+- Most individual csproj files do not specify a version
-- The [Directory.Build.props](src/Directory.Build.props) file has a `<Version>` element specifying the version of all packages
+- The [Directory.Build.props](src/Directory.Build.props) file has a `<Version>` element specifying the version of all packages which don't need a separate major version

-A single GitHub release (and tag) will be created for each beta release, to cover all packages.
+A single GitHub release (and tag) will be created for each release, to cover all packages.

 - Example tag name: "CloudNative.CloudEvents.All-2.0.0"
 - Example release title: "All packages version 2.0.0"

+### Exception: packages with different major versions

+For some "satellite" packages, we need a different major version number, typically to adopt a new major version of a dependency.
+In this case, the satellite package will have its own major version, but keep the minor and patch version of everything else.

+For example, in order to take a new major version of the `MQTTnet` dependency, `CloudNative.CloudEvents.Mqtt` 3.8.0 was released with version 2.8.0 of all other packages.

 ## New / unstable package versioning